 Employee fraud is more common than most business owners realize.
 In fact, employee theft is one of the most serious problems facing small business owners in the U.S. According to the National Federation of Independent Business (NFIB), an employee is 15 times more likely than a non-employee to steal from an employer.
 Oftentimes there are signs of ongoing employee fraud.
 Here are 6 red flags that can help you spot employee fraud:

-- Financial discrepanies.
+- Financial discrepancies.
 This sign takes form in several ways, such as an unexplained increase in purchases or inaccurate invoices.

 - Secretive behavior.
 An employee who refuses to have you check or share processes regarding work may be committing fraud.